Navigating the Border: San Diego’s and Tijuana’s Migrant Reception Efforts

 4. Stop Dehumanizing and Criminalizing Migration

-The often critical rhetoric surrounding migrants and the border “crisis,” currently at an all-time high ahead of the 2024 presidential election, has had deleterious effects in public opinion across the country and, particularly in border communities.
+The often critical rhetoric surrounding migrants and the border “crisis,” currently at an all-time high following the 2024 presidential election, has had deleterious effects in public opinion across the country and, particularly in border communities.
 Anti-immigration and hate groups frequently show up at sites with migrants and asylum-seekers screaming profanities, harassing aid workers, and putting up concertina wire in border areas.[121]
 Migrants and asylum-seekers are being dehumanized and falsely portrayed as criminals when most are simply people in need who are fleeing from devastating situations in their home country and have endured numerous hardships along their journey, including extortion, kidnapping, and rape.

 To counteract inflammatory rhetoric centered on a so-called border invasion and anti-immigration groups’ actions, CSOs and government actors should continue to share a compassionate narrative based on on-the-ground experiences.
 As a CSO representative explained, “It’s a humanitarian need.
 It’s not this kind of emergency crisis situation, it’s not this thing to fear.”[122]